laylaksn/PhD-findings/README.md

 # PhD-findings
-Thesis and code to be uploaded soon...
+This repository contains the code I used to obtain results from my PhD thesis.

 # Summary